cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 - Agility: reallocate capacity quickly as load shifts, without heavy reconfiguration or restarts.

 Existing mechanisms hit only two corners at best.
-Time slicing gives isolation and agility but bleeds utilization with no spatial stacking.
+Time slicing (TS) gives isolation and agility but bleeds utilization with no spatial stacking.
 MIG offers hard isolation, but its coarse granularity and second-scale reconfiguration make it ill-suited to dynamic workloads.
-MPS wrings out utilization, but without policy it devolves into "whoever launches more wins," which is unacceptable for SLO-driven services.
+MPS wrings out utilization, but without policy it devolves into "whoever launches more wins," which is unacceptable for SLO (service-level objective)-driven services.

+The core barriers are: (1) you can’t preempt arbitrary GPU kernels at fine granularity, and (2) MIG’s coarse spatial units make dynamic partitioning impractical.
+LithOS addresses both in software.

 LithOS is our attempt to reconcile these goals with a principled, OS-like approach to GPUs.
 The key idea is to pull scheduling decisions back into